ozraven/KerbalSmartParts/README.txt

 Changelog:

-V0.1 Initial release
+v0.1.0 Initial release
-V0.2 Trigger improvements
+v0.2.0 Trigger improvements
 	* Heading control over radio
-	* Improved altimeter device (thanks to Firov)
+	* Improved altimeter device (Thanks to Firov)
 	* Bugfix in the timer code
 	* Fixed overly long part names
 	* Added example craft
-	* Corrected size descriptions of fuel breakers
-V0.3 Smart Parts Update and New Example Craft
+	* Corrected size descriptions of fuel breakers v1.0.0 Smart Parts Update and New Example Craft
 	* Added example craft for smart parts
 	* Minor fixes for smart parts
 	* Optimized altimeter scale
 	* Made fuel detector more robust against remaining fuel in empty tanks
 	* New KM_Lib.dll
-V0.3 Fuel Valve and Detail Improvements
+v1.1.0 Fuel Valve and Detail Improvements
 	* Activation and deactivation action group commands for altimeter and fuel detector
 	* Beep command to beep when a condition occurs
 	* Fuel valve to drain excess fuel
 	* Staging for the timer
-	* Improved fuel drain detection (should not fire prematurely) V0.4 Improved fuel sensor, valve and altimeter
+	* Improved fuel drain detection (should not fire prematurely) v1.2.0 Improved fuel sensor, valve and altimeter
 	* The stager now works with any resource (including electric charge and custom resources)
 	* The valve now works with any resource (excluding electric charge).
 Other resources (e.g., real fuels should work, too.)
 	* Removed double word in descriptions